 Here the circuit (Fig. 2) shows a differential pressure circuit that can accomplish this.
-It consists of an inline air filter with an automatic drain, two relieving type regulators, a double-acting cylinder and a push button, spring returned, 2-position, 3-way directional valve.
+It consists of an inline air filter with an automatic drain, two relieving type regulators, a double-acting cylinder and a push-button, spring returned, 2-position, 3-way directional valve.

 In this circuit, the work portion requires 80 psi (5.5 bar), but little force is needed to retract the cylinder, so it is low pressure.
-To accomplish this, secondary regulator, between the outlet of the primary regulator and the head end port of the cylinder, is set at 20 psi (1.4 bar).
+To accomplish this, a secondary regulator, between the outlet of the primary regulator and the head-end port of the cylinder, is set at 20 psi (1.4 bar).
 It functions as a reduced pressure air spring for the returning piston and some external load.

 However, there’s a potential problem with this circuit.
 If the pressure at the head-end of the pneumatic cylinder exceeds 20 psi (1.4 bar), the cylinder will extend slowly and with reduced force.
-Exhaust air would be forced through the venting port of secondary regulator.
+Exhaust air would be forced through the venting port of the secondary regulator.